godaddy/out-of-band-cache/README.md

 });
 ```

+### Provided Cache Methods

+The `out-of-band-cache` library comes with three cache implementations:

+- `Memory`: A simple in-memory cache that stores values in an object map
+- `File`: A file-based cache that stores values in a directory on disk.
+It takes a config object with a `path` property that specifies the directory to use.
+- `LRU`: An in-memory cache that stores a maximum number of items, evicting the least recently used items when the cache is full.
+It takes a config object with a `maxItems` property that specifies the maximum number of items to store and `maxAge`.

+### Authoring Custom Cache Methods

-Your new cache must, at a minimum match the following spec to integrate
+A custom cache must, at a minimum, match the following spec to integrate
 properly with `out-of-band-cache`:

 ```js